Husband Appeals Colorado Alimony Ruling

 There was an interesting omission from the Coplin decision – any reference to the parties’ incomes.
 Normally in a Colorado alimony case, incomes are at least mentioned as a background fact, but apparently in this case the Court of Appeals did not consider that fact as relevant to its inquiry.
 That suggests that the real focus was the wife’s needs, and the husband’s ability to pay was not seriously at issue (notwithstanding his rejected impoverishment argument).

 And along with no mention of the spouse’s incomes, there was also no reference whatsoever to the advisory Colorado alimony guidelines.
 This is unsurprising, as the guideline amount is not applicable when the spouses’ combined incomes exceed $240,000/yr.
 C.R.S.
-14-10-114(3)(c), as we discussed in a blog post just last month.
+14-10-114(3)(c).

 Award-Winning Colorado Alimony Attorney